sparklive/rustmailer/README.md

 ---

-> © 2025 RustMailer — A self-hosted Email API, built in Rust
+> © 2025 RustMailer — A self-hosted Email Middleware for IMAP, SMTP, and Gmail API, built in Rust